Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/International-Conference-on-Machine-Learning-(ICML).md

 # ICML (International Conference on Machine Learning)

+* Archer, A., Fahrbach, M., Liu, K. and Prabhu, P., 2024.
+[Practical performance guarantees for pipelined DNN inference](https://openreview.net/forum?id=S3xqyEaST9).
+In International Conference on Machine Learning.
+  * "We give a fast and practical pipeline partitioning algorithm called SliceGraph that combines dynamic programming with a biased random-key **GA**."
 * Baluja, S. and Caruana, R., 1995.
 [Removing the genetics from the standard genetic algorithm](https://www.sciencedirect.com/science/article/pii/B9781558603776500141).
 In International Conference on Machine Learning (pp. 38-46).
 Morgan Kaufmann.
   * This is a landmark paper for **EDA** from **Carnegie Mellon University**.
 * Miconi, T., 2023, July.
 Learning to acquire novel cognitive tasks with evolution, plasticity and meta-meta-learning.
 In International Conference on Machine Learning (pp. 24756-24774).
 PMLR. [ [www](https://proceedings.mlr.press/v202/miconi23a.html) | [pdf](https://proceedings.mlr.press/v202/miconi23a/miconi23a.pdf) | [openreview](https://openreview.net/forum?id=kvnoQvYFyB) | [Python](https://github.com/ThomasMiconi/LearningToLearnCogTasks) ] ( **ES** | **Continuous Optimization** #)